How to choose the right building inspector and avoid traps.

 - Apart from page numbers.
 Headings, sub-headings and photos must all be individually numbered to allow easy navigation throughout the report.
 Also to allow for you to question any part of the report and photos.

-- A report that has few or no photos, will not help you in gaining a better understanding and perspective of problems.
+- A report that has few or no photos, will not help you in gaining a better understanding or when renegotiating any major problems.

 Look at content of blogs on their web site to help you determine whether they have the experience behind them, or not!

-- Builder that has the required QBCC licences and insurance to carry out building inspections.
+- A Builder with QBCC licences and insurance to carry out building inspections.

-- Pest inspector that currently operates a pest control business.
+- A Pest inspector that currently operates a pest control business.